Zaphoood/mars/README.md

 It includes the following changes:

 - Improved argv handling.
 The name of the program is passed as the first element of argv.

+## Documentation

+For code documentation, see the [`docs`](docs/overview-summary.html) directory.
+For documentation on how to use MARS, see the [course](http://courses.missouristate.edu/kenvollmar/mars/) by Dr. Ken Vollmar.

+## Acknowledgements

+MARS was developed by [Pete Sanderson](http://faculty.otterbein.edu/PSanderson/) and [Kenneth Vollmar](http://courses.missouristate.edu/KenVollmar/).